ronf/asyncssh/docs/index.rst

-The ``stdin``, ``stdout``, and ``stderr`` arguments support redirecting to a variety of locations include local files, pipes, and sockets as well as an :class:`SSHReader` or :class:`SSHWriter` objects associated with other remote SSH processes.
+The ``stdin``, ``stdout``, and ``stderr`` arguments support redirecting to a variety of locations include local files, pipes, and sockets as well as :class:`SSHReader` or :class:`SSHWriter` objects associated with other remote SSH processes.
 Here's an example of piping stdout from a local process to a remote process:

    .. include:: ../examples/redirect_local_pipe.py
       :literal: